erp-texh-2022/etworkk-14.0/addons/crm/README.md

 Lead Automation and Marketing Campaigns
 ---------------------------------------

-Drive performance by automating tasks with Dosyt <a href="https://www.etwork.com/page/crm">CRM</a>.
+Drive performance by automating tasks with etwork <a href="https://www.etwork.com/page/crm">CRM</a>.

 Use our marketing campaigns to automate lead acquisition, follow ups and promotions.
 Define automated actions (e.g. ask a salesperson to call, send an